waldronlab/ImageSC/README.md

 A repository for image analysis

-*ImageMagick is required for scripts to work
+*ImageMagick and Vips are required for scripts to work